ncharlie/pos_qr30/pos_qr30_scb/README.md

 The Point of sale QR30 module provides integration with SCB's qr code payment service via Thai QR Code Tag 30 (QR 30).
 It allows the POS system to validate a customer payment with the callback url from the bank when a customer pays by scanning a QR code with a Thai bank's mobile application.

-This module collects the following data from the bank.
+This module collects the following customer data from the bank.
 Please check the PDPA law.

 - Transaction id
 - Payer's bank